-- Atlassian Support will help with workarounds and bug reporting.
+- Our Support team will help with workarounds and bug reporting

-- Critical bugs will generally be fixed in the next maintenance release.
+- We'll generally fix critical bugs in the next maintenance release

-- Non critical bugs will be scheduled according to a variety of considerations.
+- We schedule non-critical bugs according to a variety of considerations

 Atlassian Support is eager and happy to help verify bugs—we take pride in it!
-Please open a support request in our support system providing as much information as possible about how to replicate the problem you are experiencing.
-We will replicate the bug to verify, then lodge the report for you.
-We'll also try to construct workarounds if they're possible.
+Create an issue in our support system, providing as much information as you can about how to replicate the problem you're experiencing.
+We'll replicate the bug to verify, then lodge the report for you.
+We'll also try to construct workarounds if possible.

-Maintenance (bug fix) releases come out more frequently than major releases and attempt to target the most critical bugs affecting our customers.
-The notation for a maintenance release is the final number in the version (ie the 1 in 3.0.1).
+Maintenance (bug fix) releases come out more frequently than major releases, and attempt to target the most critical bugs affecting our customers.
+The notation for a maintenance release is the final number in the version (the 1 in 6.0.1, for example).

-If a bug is critical (production application down or major malfunction causing business revenue loss or high numbers of staff unable to perform their normal functions) then it will be fixed in the next maintenance release provided that:
+If a bug is critical (production application down or major malfunction causing business revenue loss or high numbers of staff unable to perform their normal functions) we'll fix it in the next maintenance release, provided that:

-- The fix is technically feasible (i.e. it doesn't require a major architectural change).
+- The fix is technically feasible (it doesn't require a major architectural change)

-- It does not impact the quality or integrity of a product.
+- It doesn't impact the quality or integrity of a product

-For non-critical bugs, the developer assigned to fixing bugs prioritises the non-critical bug according to these factors:
+For non-critical bugs, the developer assigned to fixing bugs prioritises the bug according to these factors:

-The developers responsible for bug fixing also monitor comments on existing bugs and new bugs submitted in JIRA, so you can provide feedback in this way.
-We give high priority consideration to security issues.
+Developers responsible for fixing bugs also monitor comments on existing and new bugs, so you can comment to provide feedback if you need to.
+We give high priority to security issues.

-When considering the priority of a non-critical bug we try to determine a 'value' score for a bug which takes into account the severity of the bug from the customer's perspective, how prevalent the bug is and whether roadmap features may render the bug obsolete.
-We combine this with a complexity score (i.e. how difficult the bug is).
-These two dimensions are used when developers self serve from the bug pile.
+When considering the priority of a non-critical bug, we try to determine a value score for a bug.
+The score takes into account the severity of the bug from our customers' perspective, how prevalent the bug is, and whether new features on our roadmap may render the bug obsolete.
+Our developers combine the value score with a complexity score (how difficult the bug is) when selecting issues to work on.

 Seefor more support-related information.